MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ## Releases supported by the upgrade

-You can upgrade to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 from selected previous releases.
+You can upgrade to Dynamics GP 2018 from selected previous releases.
 To review whether or not you can upgrade your release, see <https://mbs.microsoft.com/customersource/northamerica/GP/support/hot-topics/HOT_TOPIC_MDGP2018Upgrade>

-If you are upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018, you must install the latest update or hotfix for [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 before starting [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities.
+If you are upgrading to Dynamics GP 2018, you must install the latest update or hotfix for Dynamics GP 2018 before starting Dynamics GP Utilities.
 See CustomerSource (<https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018>) for the latest update information.

 ## System requirement changes

-The following changes are new with [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+The following changes are new with Dynamics GP 2018.
 For a complete list of all system requirements, see <http://go.microsoft.com/fwlink/?LinkId=521785>.
 You may want to consider upgrading your hardware for improved performance.

 ### Operating system requirement changes